Vidyo/multiview-connector-ios/README.md

 4. Build and run the application on the iOS device.
 5. The layout that you are currently using is displayed in blue in the center of the screen: either "Custom Layout" or "Composited Layout".
 You can switch between layouts by clicking on that text.

-## Known Problems
-1. When running with SDK 4.1.11.4 and lower, updating the form (host, resource, etc) after switching between custom and composited layout views may cause a crash.